 4. Choosing a testing partner

 For central government customers the CHECK scheme, run by NCSC, is in place to guarantee quality.
 Organisations should ensure their chosen partner is part of this scheme.

-For non-central government customers, Tiger Scheme- or CREST-approved ITHC services can be utilised.
+For non-central government customers, Tiger Scheme, CREST-approved ITHC services or the Cyber Scheme can be utilised.